September 30, 2024

 total time2 minutes

-With 27g of protein, 14g of fibre and no protein powder this high protein green smoothie is a powerhouse of a drink.
+With 27g of protein, 14g of fibre and no protein powder, this high protein green smoothie is a powerhouse of a drink.
 Great for breakfast on the go or for post workout.
+It has been one of my most popular and highly rated smoothie recipes.

 The recipe makes one large serving, however, if this is too much, you can always divide into two portions.

-It’s a great option if you don’t use protein powders.
+It’s a great, healthy option if you don’t use protein powders.
 Don’t get me wrong – I do use protein powders myself.
 I just like to vary things up and not have to rely on the same nutrients every day.

-Soya milk is an excellent source of plant-based protein.
-It can get a bad press, however, I’m a big fan.
-I know some people avoid soya products as the soy crops can be heavily sprayed with pesticides.
+For those of you that don’t eat dairy.
+Soy milk is a good choice as it’s an excellent source of plant-based protein.
+In fact, it is the most similar nutritionally to dairy milk.
+I know some people avoid soy products as the soy crops can be heavily sprayed with pesticides.
 As long as you look for an organic non-GMO brand, this will make sure you avoid that.

 • Shelled hemp seeds